mortvest/hastl/README.md

 pip install -r requirements.txt
 ```

-Afterwards, you can install the package via (this will take some time):
+Afterwards, you can compile all the backends and install the package (this will take a while):
 ```
-python setup.py sdist bdist-wheel pip install .
+python setup.py sdist bdist_wheel
+pip install .
 ```
 ## Usage